Laudarisd/Dee-Learning_preparation/src/Other_problems/README.md

 *solution*

+Bayes’ Theorem gives you the posterior probability of an event given what is known as prior knowledge.

+Mathematically, it’s expressed as the true positive rate of a condition sample divided by the sum of the false positive rate of the population and the true positive rate of a condition.
+Say you had a 60% chance of actually having the flu after a flu test, but out of people who had the flu, the test will be false 50% of the time, and the overall population only has a 5% chance of having the flu.
+Would you actually have a 60% chance of having the flu after having a positive test?

+Bayes’ Theorem says no. It says that you have a (.6 * 0.05) (True Positive Rate of a Condition Sample) / (.6*0.05)(True Positive Rate of a Condition Sample) + (.5*0.95) (False Positive Rate of a Population)  = 0.0594 or 5.94% chance of getting a flu.

+Bayes’ Theorem is the basis behind a branch of machine learning that most notably includes the Naive Bayes classifier.
+That’s something important to consider when you’re faced with machine learning interview questions.

 **43. Why is “Naive” Bayes naive?**

 *solution*

+Despite its practical applications, especially in text mining, Naive Bayes is considered “Naive” because it makes an assumption that is virtually impossible to see in real-life data: the conditional probability is calculated as the pure product of the individual probabilities of components.
+This implies the absolute independence of features — a condition probably never met in real life.

+As a Quora commenter put it whimsically, a Naive Bayes classifier that figured out that you liked pickles and ice cream would probably naively recommend you a pickle ice cream.

 **44. Explain the difference between L1 and L2 regularization.**

 *solution*

+ L2 regularization tends to spread error among all the terms, while L1 is more binary/sparse, with many variables either being assigned a 1 or 0 in weighting.
+L1 corresponds to setting a Laplacean prior on the terms, while L2 corresponds to a Gaussian prior.

 **45. What’s your favorite algorithm, and can you explain it to me in less **than a minute?**